-These Terms and Conditions (“Terms”) apply to www.hogantaylor.com and any other HoganTaylor Websites on or accessible via www.hogantaylor.com (collectively, the “Websites”) that either link to these Terms or for which no separate Terms are provided.
+These Terms and Conditions (“Terms”) apply to www.hogantaylor.com, www.hogantaylortechnology.com and any other HoganTaylor LLP or RainRock, LLC d/b/a HoganTaylor Technology (collectively “HoganTaylor,” “we,” “us,” “our,” or “HT”) websites on or content accessible via the websites (collectively, the “Websites”) that either link to these Terms or for which no separate Terms are provided.

-Some of the Websites may have their own terms and conditions, and certain content on individual Websites may be subject to additional terms.
-By accessing any other Websites or content within the Websites, you agree to be bound by any additional terms that govern use of each such Website or such content.
+Some of the Websites may have their own terms and conditions.
+By accessing any other Websites, you agree to be bound by any additional terms that govern use of each such Website.
 To the extent that there are no terms and conditions provided on a Website, these Terms apply.

 Please read these Terms carefully as they contain important information regarding your legal rights, remedies and obligations with respect to your use of the Websites, including but not limited to various limitations and exclusions, and indemnities.

 By accessing or using the Websites, and the services available via the Websites, you signify that you have read, understand and agree to be bound by these Terms in all respects with respect to the Websites.
 If you are not willing to be bound by each and every term or condition, or if any representation made herein by you is not true, you may not use, and must cease using, the Websites.